cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 ### Positive

-- After this ADR is applied, it will be possible for the provider chain to jail validators who committed light client or double signing attacks.
+- It is now possible for the provider chain to jail validators who committed light client or double signing attacks on a consumer chain.

 ### Negative